Careers

 Teaching in Cambodia at SISC

-- A Khmer curriculum so that their children remain connected and proud of their own language, history and culture.
+Parents want a Khmer curriculum so that their children remain connected and proud of their own language, history and culture.

-- An International curriculum delivered in English to give their children greater flexibility and access to more opportunities around the world.
+However, they also want an International curriculum delivered in English to give their children greater flexibility and access to more opportunities around the world.

 Living in Phnom Penh